-Also hurricanes Matthew and Irene blew rain into the wall of my house causing mold to the extent we were advised to leave my house; so my family is continuing to live as evacuees during many months, and still there are some unresolved problems with my insurance company and my house is not repaired.
+Hurricanes Matthew and Irene blew rain into the wall of my house causing mold to the extent we were advised to leave my house; so my family lived as evacuees during many months, with some unresolved problems with the insurance company when my house was not repaired.

-Prayer: Heavenly Father, these are difficult days for my family and me, and I see no light at the end of the dark tunnel, but with faith as my source of light, I know there is light and I can say with the prophet Jeremiah, who at a very dark period in the life of his ministry, could believe these words from God: “Behold, I am the Lord, the God of all flesh.
+Prayer: Heavenly Father, these were difficult days for my family and me, and I saw no light at the end of the dark tunnel, but with faith as my source of light, I knew there was light and I can say with the prophet Jeremiah, who at a very dark period in the life of his ministry, could believe these words from God: “Behold, I am the Lord, the God of all flesh.
 Is there anything too hard for Me?”